Lindsay Lohan. Stephen King. Robin Williams. Robert Downey Jr. Daniel Radcliffe. Carrie Fisher. Michael J. Fox.

 Experiencing withdrawal symptoms: For someone with alcoholism, withdrawal symptoms are quite typical.
 Withdrawal can begin as soon as a few hours after the last drink has been consumed.
 Some common withdrawal symptoms might include headaches, an upset stomach and symptoms of anxiety.

-Excessive time spent drinking: When an alcohol addiction is present, the individual spends a lot of time either drinking or recovering from drinking.
-Eventually, these two activities can start to take control of his or her life.
+Excessive time spent drinking: When an alcohol addiction is present, the individual spends a lot of time either drinking, thinking about drinking, preparing to drink, or recovering from drinking.
+Eventually, these activities can start to take control of his or her life.

 Lack of control: Alcoholics generally have no control over how much they drink.
 They may set limits for themselves, but they exceed them repeatedly.